MicrosoftDocs/azure-docs/articles/governance/machine-configuration/overview.md

 ## Supported client types

-Guest configuration policy definitions are inclusive of new versions.
+Machine configuration policy definitions are inclusive of new versions.
 Older versions of operating systems available in Azure Marketplace are excluded if the Guest Configuration client isn't compatible.
 The following table shows a list of supported operating systems on Azure images.
 The ".x" text is symbolic to represent new minor versions of Linux distributions.